Ohrid Boat Trip to Sveti Naum: €20, 7 Hours, May-Sep 2026

 Bay of Bones: the best stop on the way

 The usual cultural stop is the Bay of Bones, also called the Museum on Water, near Gradiste and Pestani.
-It is a reconstructed prehistoric pile-dwelling village built over Lake Ohrid at the archaeological site of Plocha Michov Grad.
+It’s a reconstructed prehistoric pile-dwelling village built over Lake Ohrid at the archaeological site of Plocha Michov Grad.
 Local museum material describes underwater investigations that found wooden piles and artifacts from the Late Bronze Age and Early Iron Age, commonly presented to visitors as roughly 1200-700 BC.

 It is a small site, but it works well as a break in the cruise: wooden walkways, reconstructed huts, lake views and a compact museum context.
 Some boats stop for a short visit; others only mention it from the water; some private or guided tours build it in properly.
 Before booking, ask the simple question: “Do we stop at Bay of Bones, and is the ticket included?”